TOP 25 ATTRACTIONS OF MILLINOCKET & THE KATAHDIN REGION

 One of the biggest attractions of the Millinocket and Katahdin region of Maine is whitewater rafting the (class V) West Branch of the Penobscot River.

-There are three rivers that are commonly rafted in Maine (the Kennebec and the Dead are the other two).
-The West Branch of the Penobscot River is arguably the most scenic.
+There are three rivers that are commonly rafted in Maine: Penobscot, Kennebec, and the Dead.
+The Penobscot is arguably the most scenic.
 Even if you have already rafted the other two rivers, I highly recommend rafting this one as well.
 It's a wild ride, especially as it travels through Ripogenus Gorge and over Nesowadnehunk Falls.
 This rafting trip is certainly one of the finest rafting adventures on the East Coast.

 More than a hundred people typically raft this river on a daily basis from late-May through September.
 When water levels are safe, rafting guides will often bring you to a natural waterslide on Nesowadnehunk Stream, where you'll exit your boat and slide down smooth rocky surfaces into a pool below.

-Most of the guide companies listed above offer campgrounds and/or lodging (e.g. cabin rentals) so that you can easily stay and enjoy the region for a few days.
+Most of the guide companies listed above offer campgrounds and/or lodging (e.g., cabin rentals) so that you can easily stay and enjoy the region for a few days.
+I particularly like the facilities of NEOC since they are right on Millinocket Lake and are close to excellent mountain biking trails.

-Whitewater rafting on the West Branch of the Penobscot River, Maine
+Whitewater rafting at Nesowadnehunk Falls on the West Branch of the Penobscot River, Maine

 One of the crown jewels of Maine, and often called the 'Grand Canyon of Maine', Gulf Hagas offers a plethora of scenic waterfalls and swimming holes.
-You can see them all on an 8.6 mile hiking loop, or you can visit the first few (e.g. Screw Auger Falls) on a far shorter hike.
-To visit these falls, you'll need to cross lands that are managed by the North Maine Woods.
-A per-person access fee is required to enter these days.
+You can see them all on an 8.6-mile hiking loop, or you can visit just the first few water features (e.g. Screw Auger Falls) on a shorter hike.
+To visit these falls, you'll need to access and drive along dirt roads managed by the North Maine Woods organization.
+A per-person access fee is required to enter, and it's a bit pricy for out-of-state visitors.

 On your drive to the trailhead along the Ki-Jo Mary Road, don't forget to stop and peruse around the historic Katahdin Iron Works.
 You can also camp in this area as well.
 Visit the website of North Maine Woods for information about camping in this area.